Research Decoded/Knuth, Morris, Pratt (1977)

 In 1977, Donald Knuth, James Morris, and Vaughan Pratt published 'Fast Pattern Matching in Strings,' a paper that introduced a method for searching through data with optimal linear efficiency.
 They demonstrated that the inefficient process of searching for a pattern by repeatedly backtracking through the same information could be replaced by a more logical approach that learns from its own failures.
 Their work established that string matching is not an exhaustive search, but a process of directed, information-aware exploration.

-The primary technical contribution of the KMP algorithm is the precomputation of a 'failure function' for the pattern being searched.
-This function works by analyzing the pattern to identify the longest proper prefix that is also a suffix for every possible sub-pattern.
-This technical mechanism allows the algorithm to determine exactly where in the pattern to resume searching when a mismatch occurs, without ever having to backtrack the pointer in the main text.
-It proved that any failure during the matching process contains valuable information about where the search should continue.
-This finding revealed that the key to efficient pattern matching is to build a memory of the pattern's own structural self-similarities.
+The primary technical contribution of the KMP algorithm is the precomputation of a "prefix function" (often denoted as π\pi) for the pattern being searched.
+This function analyzes the pattern to identify the length of the longest proper prefix that is also a suffix for every possible sub-pattern.
+This technical mechanism allows the algorithm to "know" the internal symmetry of the pattern before the search begins.
+It proved that any failure during the matching process contains valuable information: if a mismatch occurs after kk successful matches, the algorithm already knows k1k-1 characters of the text.
+This finding revealed that the key to efficient pattern matching is to build a mathematical memory of the pattern's own structural self-similarities, effectively treating the pattern as a blueprint for its own search.

 Dive Deeper